 Different Types of Dentures and Their Cost

-If dental implants are way out of your price range, you can opt for dentures instead, as they tend to be more affordable.
+If dental implants are way out of your price range, you can opt for dentures, as they are more affordable.
 There are many types of dentures, and each differs in price.
 Below I will discuss each type and how much they cost:

 Economy Dentures